huynftcc/Capstone-CSC-289/README.md

-# ITXCraft
+# MiniRig

-**ITXCraft** is a minimal, ITX-focused PC part picker website built with Flask.
+**MiniRig** is a minimal, ITX-focused PC part picker website built with Flask.
 The website provides build recommendations based on your budget and primary PC use case, all in a sleek, black-themed design.

 ## Features